How do I purchase or commission a piece of furniture?

 Again, this can vary and is largely dependent on the type and complexity of project.
 We work on projects than can be manufactured in just 2 weeks right the way up to 16+ weeks.
 We will always be able to give you a more detailed timetable and schedule once we know a few of the unknowns.
-Please see our information on our commissioning process for further guidance.

 How long does it take to design a piece of furniture?

 This is often under estimated, and it is crucial to allow sufficient time for this essential stage especially if it is bespoke.
 Often, it comes down to aligning both parties’ diaries rather than the actual design time.
 We typically allow 2-6 weeks for the design stage, but it can sometimes be longer for more complex projects.

 Would you be making the piece of furniture?

 Yes, we make all our furniture here in our workshop in Bosham.